Recently Adopted Accounting Pronouncements

 Improvements to IFRS 2010-2012 and 2011-2013 Cycles

 In December 2013, the IASB issued amendments to multiple IFRS standards, which resulted from the IASB’s annual improvement projects for the 2010-2012 and 2011-2013 cycles.
 They comprise amendments that result in accounting changes for presentation, recognition or measurement purposes as well as terminology or editorial amendments related to a variety of individual IFRS standards.
-The amendments will be effective for annual periods beginning on or after July 1, 2014.
+The amendments will be effective for annual periods beginning on or after July 1, 2014, with earlier application permitted.
 The amendments are not expected to have a material impact on the Group’s consolidated financial statements.
 The amendments have yet to be endorsed by the EU.

 IFRS 9 Classification and Measurement, Impairment and Hedge Accounting